kbridge/kbridge/README.md

 **DON'T FOLLOW ME**
-*Or you will soon be overwhelmed by the frequent starring notifications.*
+*Or you will soon be flooded by countless starring notifications.*

 <!--
 **kbridge/kbridge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.